 Your PT is an AI personal trainer that generates a personalised workout plan based on your:

 Plans adapt as you progress, with built-in form guidance and progress tracking.
-It’s free to start — no gym membership required.
+It’s free to start, and no gym membership is required.

 Frequently Asked Questions